-Even though AHAs or alpha hydroxy acid are acids, they are gentler to skin than a scrub or a buff could be.
+Even though AHAs or alpha-hydroxy acid are acids, they are gentler to the skin than a scrub or a buff could be.
 There are several skin exfoliating AHAs, but the two most highly regarded for their efficiency and results are Glycolic and Lactic acid.

 What is BHA?

-BHA stands for beta hydroxy acid and is oil soluble, so it works deeper in the skin such as the pores to remove dead skin cells, sebum, bacteria and environmental build up.
-BHA is Salicylic Acid isolated from the bark of Willow trees and gets its name from Salix genus of plants that willow trees fall under.
+BHA stands for beta hydroxy acid and is oil-soluble, so it works deeper in the skin such as the pores to remove dead skin cells, sebum, bacteria and environmental build-up.
+BHA is Salicylic Acid isolated from the bark of Willow trees and gets its name from the Salix genus of plants that willow trees fall under.
 Salicylic Acid also occurs in many plant species and can also be synthesised.

 What do I use BHA for?